AnjaNilsson/P9/README.md

     a.
 Install application on four devices
 2. Plot in coordinates in real-time database using the console in Google Firebase
 3. Start the game approximately 300 meters from the target
 4. When you start the application on the phones, the first screen will prompt you to type in the different player roles.
-Make sure to assign the roles 1-4 to the different players as illustrated in figure 3.
+Make sure to assign the roles 1-4 to the different players.
 5. Then you’re done with the setup and you can start the game.

 ```